EmilyEmmi/Baba-Is-You---Metatext-Mod/README.md

 **Notes:**
 - For the TEXT_ prefix to work with letters, the letters need to have their metatext for them in the palette.
 This isn't required for other text types.
-- This mod changes way too many functions, so it is most likely imcompatible with all other mods, including my own.
+- This mod changes way too many functions, so it is most likely incompatible with all other mods, including my own.